Matthew Seligman: Personal life

 Seligman was a lifelong Fulham F.C. fan.
 After a lifetime in the UK, he moved to Sendai in Japan in early 2005 and subsequently, after a four-year spell back in the UK, returned there in July 2012.
 He then practiced as a human rights solicitor in London and continued to play music until his death.
 He left behind two children.

 Death

 In early April 2020, Dolby reported that Seligman had been placed in an induced coma in St George's Hospital, London, after being diagnosed with COVID-19.
 On 17 April, Dolby posted on his Facebook page that he had suffered a "catastrophic haemorrhagic stroke" from which he was not expected to recover; Seligman died later that day, aged 64.
+Shortly after his death, the Radio Science Orchestra released a track titled 'The Brightest Star', a jazz-fusion piece that Seligman recorded a few years ago with the group before his death.
+It was then given a full release on an album titled 'Memories of The Future'.

 Discography

 Seligman performed on the following albums, either as an official band member or a sideman: